mintme-dev/mintme-easy-node-example/README.md

 ### 2. Generate `wallet.json`

 The `wallet.json` file is essential for interacting with the blockchain.
-You can generate it by running the following command:
+You can generate it by running the following.
+Update `tests/create-wallet-json.js` and put your private key in the file and run this command:

 ```bash
 node tests/create-wallet-json.js
 ```

+Never share your private key and wallet.json.

 ### 3. Create a Token